istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 to particular users to access [edition.cnn.com/politics](https://edition.cnn.com/politics), on a case-by-case basis.

-To achieve that goal, the organization's operations people will monitor access to the external services and will analyze the Istio logs to verify that no unauthorized request was sent to [edition.cnn.com/politics](https://edition.cnn.com/politics).
+To achieve that goal, the organization's operations people will monitor access to the external services and will analyze Istio logs to verify that no unauthorized request was sent to [edition.cnn.com/politics](https://edition.cnn.com/politics).
 They will also configure Istio to prevent access to [edition.cnn.com/politics](https://edition.cnn.com/politics) automatically.

 The organization is resolved to prevent any tampering with the new policy.
 It decided to put mechanisms in place that